-My fiance had a semen analysis done.
-He was told he had abnormal sperm morphology.
+My fiance had a semen analysis that showed he has abnormal sperm morphology.
 What does this mean?

-Sperm morphology — the size and shape of sperm — is one of the things checked in a semen analysis for male infertility.
+Sperm morphology — the size and shape of sperm — is one factor that's examined as part of a semen analysis to evaluate male infertility.
 Sperm morphology results are reported as the percentage of sperm that appear normal when semen is viewed under a microscope.

 - Semen volume